rybla/riib11.github.io/_posts/2021-03-28-placebo-discount.md

 of safety, however, the same instructions and warning for taking doses of the drug also apply to taking doses from a deal 2 pack.

-Deal 2 could be offered at, say, a 40-50% discount to reflect how marginal production is roughly half that of deal 1.
+Deal 2 could be offered a somewhere in the range of a 35-45% discount to reflect how marginal production is roughly half the cost that of deal 1.
 This could be called the _placebo discount_!
 It's a win-win since the buyer at a lower cost takes advantage of the placebo effect (which is often comparable to the non-placebo effect of the drug) and the seller makes rougly the same (or perhaps slightly more) profits as if they sold a deal 2 pack.